 Creating the Base of Your Bouquet

-To prep, the base of your bouquet, cover the half foam ball in tissue paper.
+To prep the base of your bouquet, cover the half foam ball in tissue paper.
 This is important because we don’t want any bits of white peeking through our flowers or leaves.
-The green color acts as a lovely backdrop.
-Now if you plan to create an all-white bouquet or any arrangement without greenery then choose a matching coloring for the tissue paper.
+The green color presents a lovely backdrop.
+But if you plan to create an all-white bouquet or any arrangement with a different color theme, then choose a matching coloring for the tissue paper.

 Glue your tissue paper closed on the flat backside of the foam ball.
 It doesn’t have to be perfect, just secure.
 You won’t even see this when we finish.